Best Electric Bikes UK 2026 – Workshop Tested Under £1,500

 Hub motors (rear wheel): Most e-bikes under £1,500 use rear-hub motors.
 They’re cheaper, simpler, and easier to maintain.
 The downside is less natural feel and reduced hill-climbing torque vs mid-drives.
 Fine for most UK commuting and leisure riding.

 Mid-drive motors (at the cranks): Bosch, Shimano Steps, and Bafang mid-drives give a more natural cycling feel and better hill performance because they work through your gears.
-At under £1,500, you’ll mainly find Bosch Active Line and entry-level Shimano Steps.
-Worth seeking out for hilly areas or if you’ll be carrying weight.
+You won’t find one inside this budget, though — they start at roughly £1,800 and realistically nearer £2,200.
+See the mid-drive section below for what that extra money actually buys you.

-Our verdict: If you’re in flat Bournemouth or similar, a good hub motor is fine.
-If you’re in hilly Dorset, Somerset, or anywhere with regular steep climbs, seek a mid-drive.
+Our verdict: If you’re in flat Bournemouth or similar, a good hub motor is absolutely fine — which is just as well, because that is what £1,500 buys.
+If you’re in hilly Dorset, Somerset, or anywhere with regular steep climbs, save up for a mid-drive rather than spending the full £1,500 here.

 Battery: Capacity and Range Reality